 For those who’re married, the tax-free amount increases by £350,000.
 Therefore, including the personal allowance, property of up to £1million could be entirely free of IHT.

 If all your assets are locked up in your home, you might not be able to offer gifts during your lifetime or spend the wealth yourself.
 To get around this, you can try taking out an equity release plan – a mortgage that lets you unlock the value of your residence in exchange for a lump sum or regular income.

-The equity release8 mortgage scheme offers you two options: the lifetime mortgage and the home reversion plan.
+The equity release mortgage scheme offers you two options: the lifetime mortgage and the home reversion plan.
 With the lifetime mortgage, you borrow cash against the value of your house and repay the loan amount plus interests when you die or move into residential care.
-With the home reversion scheme, however, you sell a part, or your entire estate at a reduced market rate.
+With the home reversion scheme, however, you sell a part or your entire estate at a reduced market rate.

 You can choose the pass on the capital you release to your beneficiaries or spend it yourself.
 Provided that you survive the gift by seven years, there’ll be no tax to pay.

 If you can’t beat the IHT bill, you can insure against it.
 Taking a life insurance policy is one of the best inheritance tax exemption tactics you can consider.
 As long as you write the policy into trust, the payout won’t form part of your property.